hdtodd/WS_433/doc/WWW_433-Install.md

 1. Install the Apache2 server.
 For example, for a Raspberry Pi running Raspbian OS, follow the guide [here](https://www.tomshardware.com/news/raspberry-pi-web-server,40174.html) or [here](https://pimylifeup.com/raspberry-pi-apache/) to create a functioning web server.
 Confirm its operation by connecting to that site with a web browser: you should see the standard Debian distribution web page.
 Check to verify where that page is located.
 Under Raspberry Pi OS, it's located in `/var/wwww/html/` as file `index.html`.
 The remaining instructions assume that as the location for the web pages.
 2. Install the php-sqlite3 module.
 For example, `sudo apt-get install php-sqlite3` on Debian Linux.
-3. From the `WS_433/WWW_433` repository directory, copy the web graphing files to the web directory:
+3. From the `WS_433/WWW_433` repository directory, copy the web graphing files to the web directory and set the directory and file protections for database access by the PHP scripts:
 ```
-sudo cp WeatherGraph* /var/www/html/
+sudo make install
 ```
 4. Connect to the Apache2 web directory, `sudo cd /var/www/html`
 5. Confirm you have a functioning sqlite3 weather database by issuing the commands: